wayfair/vsm-ios/Sources/VSM/Documentation.docc/Reference/ModelActions.md

 Use `AsyncStream` when you need full control over how and when states are emitted throughout a complex, multi-step async operation.
 Unlike ``StateSequence``, `AsyncStream` lets you yield states at any point within a single async closure.

+Because `AsyncStream` is fully asynchronous, the first emitted state is not applied synchronously.
+If you need a guaranteed synchronous first state transition, use ``StateSequence/init(first:rest:)``.

 ```swift
 func checkout() -> AsyncStream<CheckoutViewState> {
     AsyncStream { continuation in